lukehsiao/lctes-p27/README.md

 ## Running End-to-end Knowledge Base Construction

-After installing all the requirements, and ensuring the necessary databases are created, you can run each individual hardware component script.

 Note that in our paper, we used a server with 4x14-core CPUs, 1TB of memory, and NVIDIA GPUs.
 With this server, a run with the full datasets takes 10s of hours for each component.
 In order to support running our experiments on consumer